parryc/thevoid/templates/leflan/language_lithuanian.md

 Kodel - why
 : kadagi - because

+Kiek - how much
+: Always requires a quantity

 # Conjunctions

 > The clause introduced by *bèt* also denotes in some clauses something which is unexpected in view of the meaning of the main clause<cite>[DBK, pg305](#DBK)</cite>